bioidiap/bob.pipelines/doc/checkpoint.rst

 Very often during the processing of :py:class:`sklearn.pipeline.Pipeline` with big chunks of data is useful to have checkpoints of some steps of the pipeline into the disk.
 This is useful for several purposes:

    - Reuse samples that are expensive to be re-computed

    - Inspection of algorithms

 Scikit learn has a caching mechanism that allows the caching of `estimators <https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline>`_ that can be used for such purpose.
 Althought useful, such structure is not user friendly.

-As in :ref:`sample`, this can be approached with the :py:class:`bob.pipelines.mixins.CheckpointMixin` mixin, where a new class can be created either dynamically with the :py:func:`bob.pipelines.mixings.mix_me_up` function:
+As in :ref:`sample`, this can be approached with the :py:class:`bob.pipelines.mixins.CheckpointMixin` mixin, where a new class can be created either dynamically with the :py:func:`bob.pipelines.mixins.mix_me_up` function:

 .. code:: python